ryanaudiencepi/momonitor-heroku/README.md

 -------------

 Deployment is fast and easy.
 Momonitor consists of the web app, the scheduler and also the service checks.
 Using heroku, we can easily seperate these 3 components scale up accordingly.
+We use clock as scheduler for service checks.
+Worker runs service check jobs with [RQ](https://github.com/nvie/rq).

 You can add user:password for graphite's url authentication under environment config GRAPHITE_USER and GRAPHITE_API.
 If there's no authentication, you can leave it as it is.
 We use aws for serving static files.